marcooliveira/poc-client-side-zip-and-upload/README.md

 In order to run this POC, you must have [node.js](http://nodejs.org) and [npm](https://npmjs.org/) installed.

-Once the requirements are met, simply run:
+Once the requirements are met, clone the repository and simply run:

 1. `npm install`
   - This will install all the dependencies of the project